etcd-io/etcd/Documentation/learning/why.md

 ## Comparison chart

 Perhaps etcd already seems like a good fit, but as with all technological decisions, proceed with caution.
 Please note this documentation is written by the etcd team.
-Although the ideal is a disinterested comparison of technology and features, the authors’ expertise and biases obviously favor etcd.
+Although the idea is a disinterested comparison of technology and features, the authors’ expertise and biases obviously favor etcd.
 Use only as directed.

 The table below is a handy quick reference for spotting the differences among etcd and its most popular alternatives at a glance.
 Further commentary and details for each column are in the sections following the table.